rails/weblog/_posts/2014-06-16-Rails-4-1-2-rc2-and-4-0-6-rc2-has-been-released.markdown

 versions.

 If no new regressions are found expect the final release this Thursday, on Jun 19, 2014.
-If you find one, please open an Issue on GitHub and mention me (@rafaelfranca) on it, so that we can fix it before the final release.
+If you find one, please open an [issue on GitHub](https://github.com/rails/rails/issues/new) and mention me (@rafaelfranca) on it, so that we can fix it before the final release.

 ## CHANGES since 4.0.5